 - Protection against possible bankruptcy or takeover of the supplier.

 - Checking the supplier’s SLA level with the requirements provided by IT.

-All of the above, enriched with the specifics of local regulations to which end customers are subject, can effectively extend or even prevent the purchase of technology.
+All of the above, enriched with the specifics of local regulations to which end customers are subjected, can effectively extend or even prevent the purchase of technology.

 VI.
 Data inventory as the basis for its protection

 The amount of data produced by enterprises is constantly growing and so is the trend for it.
 Due to the increasingly severe legal restrictions on the handling of sensitive data and their importance in maintaining the level of competitiveness – their protection becomes a priority.
-Since the entry into force of GDPR, companies have started to massively implement DLP class solutions, allowing IT departments to control the flow of information in the company.
-However, it should not be forgotten that proper categorization of data is crucial for its protection and it is most often the creator of the document that is the most competent qualifying factor.
+Since the entry into the force of GDPR, companies have started to massively implement DLP class solutions, allowing IT departments to control the flow of information in the company.
+However, it should not be forgotten that proper categorization of data is crucial for its protection.
+It is most often the creator of the document that is the most competent and qualified factor.
 Data classification systems can also “trigger” other solutions, and involve users in direct work with data.